 YubiKey 5 FIPS Series Features

 NIST classified the YubiKey 5 Series FIPS as “composite authenticators”.
 As such, no device in that series can be taken out of the FIPS-approved mode after initialization without zeroizing the function.
 This means that once the YubiKey is correctly configured, it remains in the correct configuration.
-This is what renders the --check-fips command unnecessary.
 As long as the crypto officer ensures that the YubiKey 5 Series FIPS devices are correctly configured at initialization, they remain in FIPS-approved mode.

 Note